Leh-Ladakh Road TRip

 This is the coldest time in Ladakh.
 Even the region gets completely cut-off from the rest of India by road.
 The only way to reach Leh is by flights.
 From mid-January to mid-March, the adventure starts.
 The tourists arrive in Ladakh for the famous Chadar Trek, where they walk over the frozen Zanskar River.

-In Leh-Ladakh every season has his own charm, and it’s totally depending upon you, that which type of adventure you like.
-If you want know more about seasons & Festivals which are celebrated during various seasons in Leh-Ladakh.
+In Leh-Ladakh every season has its own charm, and it’s totally depending upon you, that which type of adventure you like.

 Leh-Ladakh Route Planning

 The next important step is to choose your route.
 There are two routes popular among the riders.
 Both routes start from Delhi.
 Further, you have two options, one is from Manali & other via Srinagar.
 However, for a return journey, you also have two choices.
 Either you can return by same route or choose alternate one.